7. Group

 7.1.
 Reset a DataFrame

 You may notice that even though the result of a groupby has two columns, pandas does not return a clean-looking table the same way other operations like head do.
-In most instances, you can convert ugly tables like the ones above into a pretty DataFrame by tacking on the reset_index method on the end of your code.
+In most instances, you can convert ugly tables like the ones above into a pretty DataFrame by tacking the reset_index method onto the end of your code.

 accident_list.groupby("latimes_make_and_model").size().reset_index()